Personal Credit & Types of Consumer Loans

 Cash Advances

-A credit card cash advance is a short-term loan against your credit card.
+credit card cash advance is a short-term loan against your credit card.
 Instead of using the credit card to make a purchase or pay for a service, you bring it to a bank or ATM and receive cash to be used for whatever purpose you need.
-Cash advances also are available by writing a check to payday lenders.
+Cash advances are also available by writing a check to payday lenders.

 Payday Loans

 Payday loans are short-term, high-interest loans designed to bridge the gap from one paycheck to the next.
 These loans are used predominantly by repeat borrowers living paycheck to paycheck.
-The repayment period – and 399% APR interest that goes with them – makes consumers ripe for loan scams.
-The government strongly discourages consumers from taking out payday loans because of excessive costs and interest rates.
+The repayment periods – and 390% APR interest that goes with them – makes consumers ripe for loan scams.

 Pawn Shop Loans

-This is a high-interest loan similar to secured loans, but with far more risk.
-The borrower offers some sort of property (jewelry, coin collection, electronics, etc.) as collateral for a loan.
 The pawn shop owner provides the loan and sets the terms for repayment.
 If the borrower repays the loan on time, the property is returned.
 If the loan is not repaid on time, the pawn shop owner can sell the item to recover the unpaid amount.

 Borrowing from Retirement & Life Insurance